 Wealth from the desert

 Nitrogen is one of the primary plant nutrients and nitrate fertilizers can do wonders in agriculture.
 This was discovered in the middle of the 19th century and agricultural business immediately started to look for this excellent possibility to boost their profit.

-Soil with a weight content of nitrates above 7% was considered to excellent fertilizer – a kind of "fertilizer ore".
-In short time Atacama desert gained huge popularity as the main producer of nitrate fertilizer in the world.
+Soil with a weight content of nitrates above 7% was considered to excellent fertilizer – a kind of “fertilizer ore”.
+In a short time, Atacama desert gained huge popularity as the main producer of nitrate fertilizer in the world.
 Chile managed to gain control over most of the deposits and for decades this was the main source of income in Chile.

 In the late 19th century in the lifeless hills developed a miner town Yungay and other mining towns.

-In the 1920s there was developed an industrial method for artificial synthesis of nitrate fertilizers and in the 1940s the large-scale mining of fertilizers in Atacama desert ended.
+In the 1920s there was developed an industrial method for the artificial synthesis of nitrate fertilizers and in the 1940s the large-scale mining of fertilizers in Atacama desert ended.
 Since then the town has been almost completely abandoned.
-This was a heavy blow to the economics of Chile as well, ruining its financial system and proving how unsafe might be the dependence of state economy on natural resources.
+This was a heavy blow to the economics of Chile as well, ruining its financial system and proving how unsafe might be the dependence of the state economy on natural resources.

 Astrobiologists look for life